 With the design matured, pushing the test to more users was crucial to find how the customer would interact with the product.
 Users were asked to complete specific tasks.
 I checked to see if they encounter problems or experience confusion.
 These tests were the base of many changes, such as the menu bar.

 Performing multiple A/B tests to determine whether control or variable design is more effective.
-Combined with the CTA performance and the KPI it was the main quantitative data to backup the changes made inside the app.
+Combined with the KPIs, they were the main quantitative data to backup the changes made inside the app.

 While being constantly pushed to my limit during the development of the product, it was an amazing experience.
 A lot of things went right, but as any project, things also went wrong.
 Reflecting on these mistakes is a great way to learn and apply those learning for the next projects to come.

-I also found that feedback (data analytics) is the key to a good user experience.
+I also found that feedback (quantitative & qualitative) is the key to a good user experience.
 Seeing how big of an impact it had on the project, I could have made it easier on myself by gathering more user information in the beginning of the project.
 Good insight of the data that is being collected is at the heart of creating a good user experience.

 Last but not the least, don’t dwell on your mistakes.
 Sometimes the hardest decision in a project is to kill a feature that looked ingenious from a design point of view but never truly translated to the user understanding the feature.